 Hillary Clinton wasn’t trying to ‘close the door’ on 2020 when she said she was not running: report

-Hillary Clinton made headlines on Monday when she told a local news channel that she would not run for president in 2020.
+Hillary Clinton made headlines Monday when she told a local New York news channel that she would not run for president in 2020.

 "I'm not running, but I'm going to keep on working and speaking and standing up for what I believe," the former presidential nominee told News 12 Westchester.
 She insisted that she would remain relevant and has no plans of "going anywhere."